Thébault's theorem

 Thébault's theorem is the name given variously to one of the geometry problems proposed by the French mathematician Victor Thébault, individually known as Thébault's problem I, II, and III.

 Thébault's problem I

 Given any parallelogram, construct on its sides four squares external to the parallelogram.
 The quadrilateral formed by joining the centers of those four squares is a square.

 It is a special case of van Aubel's theorem and a square version of the Napoleon's theorem.
+All three of these theorems are just a special case of Petr–Douglas–Neumann theorem.

 Thébault's problem II

 Given a square, construct equilateral triangles on two adjacent edges, either both inside or both outside the square.
 Then the triangle formed by joining the vertex of the square distant from both triangles and the vertices of the triangles distant from the square is equilateral.

 Thébault's problem III

 Given any triangle ABC, and any point M on BC, construct the incircle and circumcircle of the triangle.
 Then construct two additional circles, each tangent to AM, BC, and to the circumcircle.
-Then their centers and the center of the incircle are colinear.
+Then their centers and the center of the incircle are collinear.